Richardv10/food_blog/README.md

 # Ai Tools

 ## Code Creation
-I utilized claude Sonnet 4.5 to assist in code production through vs code co-pilot.
-Early in development of the project, frequent API calls made me aware the need for a caching system.
-I used co-pilot to help me implement a caching system into my exisiting schema, and assising in the creation of large sections of django template code on the sites frontend, which would otherwise have taken much longer.
+I utilized Claude Sonnet 4.5 to assist in code production through VS Code Co-pilot.
+Early in development, frequent API calls made me aware of the need for a caching system.
+I used Co-pilot to help implement caching in my existing schema and to assist in the creation of large sections of Django template code on the site's frontend, which would otherwise have taken much longer.

 ## Debugging
-Co-pilot helped specifically thorough logical problem solving, and explaing how to achieve given objectives.
-I frequently asked co-pilot to identify errors regarding django specific functions, and behaviour I wasn't familiar with.
-File structure errors, Cloudinary specific paramenters, with such a large framework to learn co-pilot has been invaluable in this respect.
+Co-pilot helped specifically through logical problem solving and by explaining how to achieve given objectives.
+I frequently asked Co-pilot to identify errors regarding Django-specific functions and behaviours I wasn't familiar with.
+File structure issues and Cloudinary-specific parameters were common questions, and Co-pilot has been invaluable while learning a large framework.

 ## Optimization
-I've used co-pilot to refactor sections of code I thought could be improved, or asked for altrernative way to achieve objectives.
-Co-pilot was used extensively to ajust bootstrap classes and tweak things in bulk, or reorganize the CSS file as it grew.
-Early in development I tried out several different ways of implementing models, data retrival methods and schema, co-pilot allowed for rapid prototyping, and resulted in a more refined product through iterative development.
+I've used Co-pilot to refactor sections of code I thought could be improved or to ask for alternative ways to achieve objectives.
+Co-pilot was used extensively to adjust Bootstrap classes and tweak things in bulk or to reorganize the CSS file as it grew.
+Early in development I tried several different approaches to implementing models, data retrieval methods, and schema.
+Co-pilot allowed rapid prototyping and resulted in a more refined product through iterative development.

 ## Co-pilot unit tests
-I used co-pilot to construct a test suite covering all CRUD operations across all models using a test database.
-These are detailed seperately.
+I used Co-pilot to construct a test suite covering all CRUD operations across all models using a test database.
+These are detailed separately.

 # Cloud Deployment